Bayesian semiparametric long memory models for discretized event data: Discretized event data

-When the series $\{\epsilon_i^H\}$ is long range dependent that is $H \in (1/2,1)$ it follows that for large lags $k$, $\rho_Z(k) \approx \rho_\epsilon(k)$ since $\sin{x} \approx x$ for small $x$, i.e. the series $Z_i$ is also long range dependent with Hurst coefficient $H$.
+When the series $\{\epsilon_i^H\}$ is long range dependent, that is $H \in (1/2,1)$, it follows that for large lags $k$, $\rho_{Z^*}(k) \approx \rho_\epsilon(k)$ since $\sin{x} \approx x$ for small $x$, i.e. the series $Z_i^*$ is also long range dependent with Hurst coefficient $H$.
+More generally, the inheritance of the LRD property in the binary series is true for any underlying LRD Gaussian series since \eqref{eq:binary_acf} holds for any binary series obtained by discretizing a stationary Gaussian series.
+We refer the reader to \cite[Lemma 4.1]{livsey2018multivariate} for the general proof.
 In the context of discretized event data as described in \eqref{eq:interval_definition}, we then have the following latent formulation,